 Amy Post (1802-1889) was not a freethinker (a disbeliever in religion).
-But she was surely a free thinker.
+But she was surely a free thinker, unafraid to follow her reason and her moral sense wherever they might lead her.
 She and her husband Isaac Post (1798-1872) were Hicksite Quakers.
-The Hicksites were the most radical, progressive Quaker denomination, and in time Amy and Isaac would be judged too radical to remain even among the Hicksites for their vivid activism in abolition, woman suffrage, and other reform causes.
+The Hicksites had split from “orthodox” Quaker congregations in 1826 over issues ranging from doctrine to slavery; soon the sect became a great epicenter of abolition activism.
+In time Amy and Isaac would be judged too radical to remain even among the Hicksites for their fervent advocacy of abolition, woman suffrage, and other reform causes.

-In 1842, the Posts were among the co-founders of the Western New York Anti-Slavery Society, which counted Quakers and non-Quakers among their members.
-This was considered radical by most Quakers, who tended to keep to themselves, viewing involvements with non-Quakers as "worldly."
-The Posts opened their home at 36 Sophia Street (now Plymouth Avenue North) in Rochester to radical abolitionist meetings; Frederick Douglass, William Lloyd Garrison, and Sojourner Truth spoke there, as did Susan B. Anthony, who was both an abolitionist and a principal leader of the woman's rights movement.
-The Posts' home also became an important station on the Underground Railroad.
+In 1842, the Posts were among the co-founders of the Western New York Anti-Slavery Society, which counted Quakers and non-Quakers among its members.
+This was considered radical by most Quakers, who tended to view any involvements with non-Quakers as "worldly."
+The Posts opened their home at 36 Sophia Street (now Plymouth Avenue North) in Rochester to radical abolitionist meetings; Frederick Douglass, William Lloyd Garrison, and Sojourner Truth spoke there, as did Susan B. Anthony, who was both an abolitionist and a principal leader of the woman’s rights movement.
+The Posts’ home also became an important station on the Underground Railroad.

 In 1848 the Posts were driven out of the Genesee Yearly Meeting of Hicksite Friends on grounds that they were too radical and too involved in "worldly" campaigning.
-They immediately helped to form the Yearly Meeting of Congregational Friends, an ultra-radical Quaker denomination devoted to radical abolitionism, complete sexual and racial equality, and egalitarianism (the group had no elders, vesting equal authority in every member).
+They immediately helped to form the Yearly Meeting of Congregational Friends, an ultra-radical Quaker denomination devoted to the immediate abolition of slavery, complete sexual and racial equality, and egalitarianism (the group had no elders, vesting equal authority in every member).

 Also in 1848, Amy Post and her stepdaughter Mary Post attended the first Woman’s Rights Convention in Seneca Falls.
 They were among one hundred women to sign the convention’s most significant product, the Declaration of Senitiments.